MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-security-samples.md

 ms.devlang: java
 ms.service: multiple
-ms.custom: seo-java-july2019
+ms.custom: seo-java-july2019, seo-java-september2019
 ---

 # Java samples for Azure Active Directory

-The following table links to Java source you can use to access and work with Azure Active Directory(AD) in your apps.
+The following table links to Java source you can use to access and work with Azure Active Directory (AD) in your apps.

 [!INCLUDE [java-vm-samples](includes/java-aad-samples.md)]